 But let the photos speak for themselves.
 In addition to a selection of my favorite wedding and engagement photos of the past six years, I have also included galleries of couples.
 These were all taken from weddings in the last year or two and represent the typical coverage and variety of photos you can expect from your wedding day.
 If you need to see more, email or call me, and I will be more than happy to provide you with more examples of my work.

-2017 Pricing starts at $2500 for 8 hours coverage, online slideshow, posting of images on Pixieset, and reproduction rights to your images.
+2018 Pricing starts at $2500 for 8 hours coverage, online slideshow, online image hosting, and full resolution edited images with reproduction rights.

-I offer flush-mount albums by Graphistudio and Zookbinders.
+I offer flush-mount albums by Graphistudio.
 Please enquire for prices, which vary based on type of album, number of pages, and size.